ubc-library-rc/geopackage_workshop/docs/index.md

 layout: default
 title: Introduction
 nav_order: 0
+has_children: true
+has_toc: false
 ---

 # Geopackages, or GIS without GIS

 ![SQLite screenshot](assets/images/mac_db_browser_intro.png "Do not be alarmed")

+Before you do anything, [please take a minute to consider where you are](land-acknowledgement.html).

-This workshop will provide an introduction to using Geopackage spatial databases _without_ using specialized geographic information systems software.
-The course is aimed primarily at users of [BC Assessment data](https://abacus.library.ubc.ca/dataverse/abacus/?q=%22bc+assessment%22), which is restricted to authorized users at the University of British Columbia, Simon Fraser University, the University of Victoria and the University of Northern British Columbia.
-However, the principles will apply to *any* Geopackage (and sometimes Spatialite) database.
+This workshop will provide an introduction to using Geopackage (and to some extent, Spatialite) spatial databases _without_ using specialized geographic information systems (GIS) software.
+This doesn't mean that it is a GIS replacement, but GIS software learning curves are steep, and may not be necessary depending on your needs.

-Do not be alarmed at the screenshot.

 The only software you will need is an interface to [SQLite](https://sqlite.org).
 This workshop will use [DB Browser for SQLite](https://sqlitebrowser.org), but any SQLite software will do, even the SQLite terminal interface.

 It also presupposes *some* knowledge of SQL (structured query language), although if you don't know any it may still be of use to you.